 NO DENTIST REFERRAL IS REQUIRED.

-We are a Top 1% Invisalign clinic and are the only orthodontist clinic in New Brunswick with a pediatric residency.
+We are a Top 1% Invisalign clinic and Dr. P is the only orthodontist in New Brunswick with a pediatric residency.